Polaris (Marvel Comics): Critical response

+Commenting specifically on the popularity of Polaris's relationship with Havok, Matt Merante wrote, "Readers often connect to these characters as they relate to their mercurial relationship and resistance to familial expectations.
+The visual appeal of Polaris's green mane and Havok's distinct costume combined with the extreme potency of their powers make them interesting on a visceral level, but ultimately, it's their emotional connection that has endured in the annals of comic book history.
+For them, love is a choice made even in times of great strife."

+Impact

+Polaris was the winner of a popularity contest held by Marvel Comics in 2021, which served to determine who would be the final member of a new X-Men team that would debut during the Hellfire Gala storyline.

 Other versions

 Age of Apocalypse

-Polaris in the Age of Apocalypse reality was one of the many prisoners in Sinister's Breeding Pens, and a victim of the Dark Beast's tests.
+An alternate version of Polaris appears in the Age of Apocalypse reality.
+She was one of the many prisoners in Sinister's Breeding Pens, and a victim of the Dark Beast's tests.
 She had been rendered nearly powerless because Rogue had absorbed her abilities and permanently retained half of her powers when the two had a fallout prior to Rogue being taken to the X-Men.
 Prelate Scott Summers frees her, but she cannot recognize him; she mistakes him for Magneto, whom she believes is her father.

 House of M

+An alternate version of Polaris appears in the "House of M" storyline.
 Magneto becomes romantically involved with Susanna Dane an American exchange student in Europe who is helping smuggle him from place to place.
 When Magneto finds out she is having a child he tells her to go home because what she is doing is likely to get her and her child killed.
 Lorna Dane grows up in California and watches Magneto declare war on the human governments as a child.
 Eventually Magneto reveals he is her father when he becomes ruler of Genosha.
 Polaris is shocked and storms off due to him never having been there for her.
 She eventually comes around as she is seen later when the new world order began, where mutants were the ruling class and with Magneto being their monarch.
 Lorna is still residing with him in his palace on Genosha with all his children.
 Polaris, Quicksilver and the Scarlet Witch were considered royalty in this reality, and Lorna eventually develops a close relationship with her father.

 Mutant X

-Polaris works as a long-term member of the X-Men, after Magneto takes over from an ill Professor Xavier.
+An alternate version of Polaris appears in Mutant X. She works as a long-term member of the X-Men, after Magneto takes over from an ill Professor Xavier.
 This Polaris knows she is the daughter of Magneto.
 The X-Men briefly fight and lose against an insane Madelyne Pryor.
 Later, they seemingly perish in an atomic explosion but survive this as well.
 Polaris is one of the victims in the reality-threatening battle involving Pryor and the Beyonder.
 Badly injured, she dies in her father's arms, reassured that everything will be okay.